 - In a small saucepan, melt the coconut oil or butter and heavy cream and bring to a strong simmer.

-- Pour the chocolate in a medium-sized bowl and pour the hot oil/cream mixture over the chocolate.
+- Pour the chocolate chips into a medium-sized bowl and pour the hot oil/cream mixture over the chocolate.

 - Whisk slowly to incorporate until chocolate is completely melted.